tarantool/tntcxx/README.md

 successfully decode them, we should pass an array of tuples to decoder - that's why `std::vector<UserTuple>` is needed.
 If decoding was successful, `results` will contain all decoded `UserTuples`.

+## Multi-Threading Model

+A `Connector` object and all its instances of `Connection` objects must be used in a single thread.
+For multi-threaded usage, create one or several `Connector` instances for each thread.
+Each `Connection` object must be used only with the `Connector` object that it was created from.

+If custom `Buffer` or `NetProvider` implementations are used for `Connector` objects, the custom implementations must not share any state (e.g., `static` fields).